asjadnaqvi/The-Stata-Guide/schemes/readme.md

 * The graph folder contains the sample figures.

-## How to use the themes:
+## How to use the schemes:

+The dofile in the folder can be copied and executed in Stata.
+Otherwise:

-Install the scheme:
+Install the schemes:
 > net install schemes, from("https://github.com/asjadnaqvi/The-Stata-Guide/raw/master/schemes")

 You can try various graphs either using this test data set: